-We may be unable to adapt to significant technological change, which could adversely affect our business.
+We may be unable to adapt to significant technological changes, which could adversely affect our business.

 We operate in businesses that require sophisticated data collection, processing systems, software and other technology.
 Some of the technologies supporting the industries we serve are changing rapidly.
-We have been and will be required to adapt to changing technologies, either by developing and marketing new services or by enhancing our existing services, to meet client demand.
+We have been and will be required to adapt to changing technologies and industry standards, either by developing and marketing new services investing in new services or by enhancing our existing services to meet client demand.

-Moreover, the introduction of new services embodying new technologies and the emergence of new industry standards could render existing services obsolete.
+Moreover, the introduction of new services embodying new technologies and the emergence of new industry standards could render existing services technologically or commercially obsolete.
 Our continued success will depend on our ability to adapt to changing technologies, manage and process ever-increasing amounts of data and information and improve the performance, features and reliability of our existing services in response to changing client and industry demands.
 We may experience difficulties that could delay or prevent the successful design, development, testing, introduction or marketing of our services.
 New services, or enhancements to existing services, may not adequately meet the requirements of current and prospective clients or achieve any degree of significant market acceptance.